Client Portal User Guide

 Safeguarding your account

-1. Click the avatar and select My account from the drop-down menu.
+1. Click your avatar and select My account from the drop-down menu.

 2. Go to the Security tab.